XLex0/ADA-Automated-Digital-Assistant-/README.md

 ### VERSION:
-1.0.1 beta (Atlas)
+1.0.2 beta (Atlas)

 #### The actual version has few functionalities
 The actual version has the capacity of doing actions with a voice instruction.
-Nowadays only can open programs and search in youtube, in next versions, we're going to add more functions
+Nowadays only can open programs and search in youtube and google and check net, in next versions, we're going to add more functions

 #### instructions.json
 Configure with your own properties and paths

+#### test.py
+(ADDED in 1.0.2)
+Is a script to test the new features without voice
 ### Requires
 - ffmpeg (for install ffmpeg use choco)
 `choco install ffmpeg`